Tampon: History

 During her study of female anatomy, German gynecologist Judith Esser-Mittag developed a digital-style tampon, which was made to be inserted without an applicator.
 In the late 1940s, Carl Hahn and Heinz Mittag worked on the mass production of this tampon.
 Hahn sold his company to Johnson & Johnson in 1974.

 In 1992, Congress found an internal FDA memo about the presence of dioxin, a known carcinogen, in tampons.
 Dioxin is one of the toxic chemicals produced when wood pulp is bleached with chlorine.
 Congressional hearings were held and tampon manufacturers assured Congress that the trace levels of dioxin in tampons was well below EPA level.
-The EPA has stated there is no accept level of dioxin.
-Following this, major commercial tampon brands began switching from dioxin-producing chlorine gas bleaching methods to either elemental “chlorine-free” or “totally chlorine free” bleaching processes.
+The EPA has stated there is no acceptable level of dioxin.
+Following this, major commercial tampon brands began switching from dioxin-producing chlorine gas bleaching methods to either elemental "chlorine-free" or "totally chlorine free" bleaching processes.

 In the United States, the Tampon Safety and Research Act was introduced to Congress in 1997 in an attempt to create transparency between tampon manufacturers and consumers.
 The bill would mandate the conduct or support of research on the extent to which additives in feminine hygiene products pose any risks to the health of women or to the children of women who use those products during or before the pregnancies involved.
 Although yet to be passed, the bill has been continually reintroduced, most recently in 2019 as the Robin Danielson Feminine Hygiene Product Safety Act.
 Data would also be required from manufacturers regarding the presence of dioxins, synthetic fibers, chlorine, and other components (including contaminants and substances used as fragrances, colorants, dyes, and preservatives) in their feminine hygiene products.